analogdevicesinc/MAX78xxx-RefDes/maxrefdes178-AIPortrait/README.md

-# UNet Demo on the MAXREFDES178# Cube Camera
+# AIPortrait Demo on the MAXREFDES178# Cube Camera

 ## Getting Started with MAXREFDES178, Building Firmware, Loading and Debugging